openvinotoolkit/openvino_tensorflow/docs/BUILD.md

 ##  2. <a name='OpenVINOintegrationwithTensorFlow'></a>OpenVINO™ integration with TensorFlow

 ###  2.1. <a name='BuildInstructionsLinuxAndmacOS'></a>Build Instructions for **Linux and macOS**
 Use one of the following build options based on the requirements. **OpenVINO™ integration with TensorFlow** built using PyPI TensorFlow enables only the Python APIs.

-TensorFlow C++ libraries built from source is required to use the C++ APIs.
+To enable C++ APIs, build **OpenVINO™ integration with TensorFlow** with TensorFlow C++ libraries (using the option --use_tensorflow_from_location).
+For VAD-M support, build with OpenVINO™ binary (using the option --use_openvino_from_location).

-1. Pulls compatible prebuilt TensorFlow package from PyPi, clones and builds OpenVINO™ from source.
+1. Pulls compatible TensorFlow package from PyPi, clones and builds OpenVINO™ from source.
 The arguments are optional.
 If any argument is not provided, then the default versions as specified in build_ovtf.py will be used.

         python3 build_ovtf.py --tf_version=v2.7.0 --openvino_version=2021.4.2

-2. Pulls compatible prebuilt TensorFlow package from Github release assets.
+2. Pulls compatible TensorFlow ABI1 package from Github release assets.
 Uses OpenVINO™ binary from specified location.

         python3 build_ovtf.py --use_openvino_from_location=/opt/intel/openvino_2021.4.752/ --cxx11_abi_version=1

-3. Uses pre-built TensorFlow from the given location ([refer the TensorFlow build instructions](#LinuxAndmacOS)).
+3. Uses prebuilt TensorFlow from the given location ([refer the TensorFlow build instructions](#LinuxAndmacOS)).
 Pulls and builds OpenVINO™ from source.
 Use this if you need to build **OpenVINO™ integration with TensorFlow** frequently without building TensorFlow from source everytime.

         python3 build_ovtf.py --use_tensorflow_from_location=/path/to/tensorflow/build/